 Our Visiting Fellow Scholarships enable Members to undertake short term (less than one year) visits to gain experience in a different field or to learn new research.
-Funding is to be used explicitly for costs associated with your research; subsistence, travel, accommodation and similar are not covered under the grant.
+Funding is to be used for costs associated with your research; subsistence, travel, accommodation and similar are also covered under the grant.

 You are responsible for complying with the highest standards of integrity in your research.
 If your research supported by our grant becomes subject to an investigation of scientific misconduct, you must inform us immediately and we may then suspend funding.
 If academic fraud is found in the publication of your research supported by us, you must ensure that appropriate errata or restrictions are published.